sachinsu/sachinsu.github.io/work_journal/software.md

                 - API REST-based topology
                 - Application REST-based topology - client requests are received through traditional web-based or fat-client business application screens rather than through a simple API layer. service components tend to be larger, more coarse-grained, and represent a small portion of the overall business application rather than fine-grained, single-action services.
 This topology is common for small to medium-sized business applications that have a relatively low degree of complexity.
                 - Centralized messaging topology - instead of using REST for remote access, this topology uses a lightweight centralized message broker.message broker found in this topology does not perform any orchestration, transformation, or complex routing; rather, it is just a lightweight transport to access remote service components.
-                - t ypically found in larger business applications or applications requiring more sophisticated control over the transport layer between the user interface and the service components.
+                - Typically found in larger business applications or applications requiring more sophisticated control over the transport layer between the user interface and the service components.
 The benefits of this topology over the simple REST-based topology discussed previously are advanced queuing mechanisms, asynchronous messaging, monitoring, error handling, and better overall load balancing and scalability.

     - An architecture style describes the way your overall system is structured (such as microservices, layered monolith, and so on), whereas architecture patterns are ways of describing certain and specific architectural aspects of that overall structure.